ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 However, as systems mature, this approach can lead to technical debt, resulting in code that is confusingly difficult to maintain.

 This blog post illustrates how the concept of a *Design Pattern* from the early '90s can be translated to modern-day Python.
-Given the 23 patterns introduced in the referenced books split up into four *Creational Patterns*, seven *Structural Patterns*, and 11 *Behavioural Patterns*, we limit our efforts to one specific pattern, namely the *Strategy Pattern* which belongs to the class of Behavioural Patterns.
+Given the 23 patterns introduced in the referenced book are split up into four *Creational Patterns*, seven *Structural Patterns*, and 11 *Behavioural Patterns*, we limit our efforts to one specific pattern, namely the *Strategy Pattern* which belongs to the class of Behavioural Patterns.

 What are the ingredients do we need to be aware of to get started then?